-The function of cerebral blood vessels are maintained by signals mainly supplied by sympathetic nerves arising from the superior cervical sympathetic ganglion.
+The function of cerebral blood vessels is maintained by signals mainly supplied by sympathetic nerves arising from the superior cervical sympathetic ganglion.
+The Superior Cervical Ganglion or the superior cervical sympathetic ganglion is part of our flight-fight response and a key component of our messaging network that sends crucial instructions through the body.
 While the superior cervical sympathetic ganglion innervates the head, the carotid plexus (a network of sympathetic nerves) runs parallel to the carotid artery into the head.
 If upper cervical instability interrupts the superior cervical sympathetic ganglion’s electrical output, the results on human health could therefore be devastating.
 Some authors call the sympathetic superior cervical ganglia “little neuroendocrine brains,” as they provide sympathetic innervation to the hypothalamus, pineal gland, cephalic blood vessels, choroid plexus, eye, myocardium, carotid body, and the salivary and thyroid glands.
-Removal of the superior cervical ganglia can cause loss of vasoconstriction control of brain and pituitary blood vessel, changes in cerebrospinal fluid production from the choroid plexus, and other central effects in response to partial sympathetic denervation.
-The input from the superior cervical sympathetic ganglion is necessary to maintain not only the blood-brain barrier, but also cerebral blood flow.
+Removal of the superior cervical ganglia can cause loss of vasoconstriction control of brain and pituitary blood vessels, changes in cerebrospinal fluid production from the choroid plexus, and other central effects in response to partial sympathetic denervation.
+The input from the superior cervical sympathetic ganglion is necessary to maintain not only the blood-brain barrier but also cerebral blood flow.

 What are we seeing in this image?